xaur/writings/posts/20180815-decred-for-custody-providers.md

 ---
+title: Decred for Custody Providers
 published_utc: 2018-08-15
 published_url: https://medium.com/decred/decred-for-custody-providers-57451f6e53e2
 updated_utc: 2018-08-27
 ---

-# Decred for Custody Providers

 This document makes the case that Decred is a perfect match for cryptocurrency custody providers.